hahouari/inno_bundle/README.md

 **Note:** This will generate the initial configuration if not present in your `pubspec.yaml`.

-If you need other use cases with our CLI tool, look up [CLI Options](https://github.com/hahouari/inno_bundle/wiki/CLI-Tool-Options).

 # More Options and Examples

+To configure your installer with examples, see [Configuration Options](https://github.com/hahouari/inno_bundle/wiki/Configuration-Options), and if you need other use cases with our CLI tool, look up [CLI Options](https://github.com/hahouari/inno_bundle/wiki/CLI-Tool-Options).

 You can find more detailed documentation on customizing `inno_bundle`, including examples, on the [GitHub wiki pages](https://github.com/hahouari/inno_bundle/wiki).